isomerpages/moe-sls/_teacher-user-guide/Enact/Change Access to Activities.md

 <h2 id="controlling-activity-access">Controlling Activity Access</h2>
 <hr>
 <ol>
 <li>On the Assignment Settings subpage, select the <strong>Activity Assignment</strong> tab to control access to the activity for the different Teams.
 This function allows activities to be attempted by different groups of students.
-Click here to find out more about Teams.</li>
+Click <a target="_blank" href="/teacher-user-guide/collaborate/create-teams/">here</a> to find out more about Teams.</li>
 <li>In an Assignment, you can switch the Student Access toggle off and students will not be able to access all the activities in the Assignment.</li>
 <li>You can also toggle off selected activities in the Assignment.</li>
 </ol>